rakeshakkineni/Term3_P2_CarND_Semantic_Segmentation/README.md

 ### Development Steps
 I have started with code shown in Project Walkthrough video.
 I have completed the functions taking ques from class and Project Walkthrough.
 With couple of trials i was able to compile the code without any errors , had struggled to understand how to match dimensions of the skip layers and the upsampled layers.
 In project walk through it was mentioned that upsampling needs to be done twice with a stride of 2 each time and a final upsampling of 8 , i followed these ques and implemented the model.

-I did not realize the model would be so big and so i tried a few times to run the training on my laptop but every attempt has failed as even with a batch size of '1' model needed a minimum of 3GB+ GPU RAM and my laptop has just 2GB GPU RAM.
+I did not realize that the model would be so big and so i tried a few times to run the training on my laptop but every attempt has failed even with a batch size of '1' model needed a minimum of 3GB+ GPU RAM and my laptop has just 2GB GPU RAM.
 I have attempted to train the model on CPU's but the training process was really very slow i.e each EPOCH took 45mins to finish.

-I have used Amazon AWS service, trained it using t2.xlarge instance.
-G2.2x instance is not sufficient as it only has 4GB GPU RAM and it could at the max support a batch_size of 2.
+I have used Amazon AWS service finally, trained it using t2.xlarge instance. g2.2x instance is not sufficient as it only has 4GB GPU RAM and it could at the max support a batch_size of 2, so i moved to t2.xlarge instance.

 I have trained the model using following combinations of parameters.